MakeSchool-Tutorials/GameOfLife-Unity-VR/P5-GOL/content.md

 the far left, 1 on the far right).

 As speed increases, we want our period to decrease, and we’ll want our period to have a range that’s different than 0 to 1.
-What we’re going to assign our period to be some percentage of the way between a min and a max, using a process called *linear interpolation*.
+We’re going to assign our period to be some percentage of the way between a min and a max, using a process called *linear interpolation*.